epuccini/flood/README.md

 	   #:make-string-from-output
 	   #:make-day-string))

+The following writers are available:

+	   file-writer - writes file with name in configuration specified standard-writer - writes log output to stdout error-writer - writes log output to stderr socket-writer - writes log to host in configuration specified rotating-log-writer - writes a logfile with day-string in logfilename email-writer - writes every log entry as email (not successfully tested yet.
+Still pain in cl-smtp) html-writer - writes into html file in configuration specified xml-writer - writes to xml file in configuration specified (to be implemented)

+The following formatters are available:

+	   #:ascii-formatter - plain ascii format within template
+	   #:one-to-one-formatter - plain ascii format without template
+	   #:html-formatter - html-format
+           #:xml-formatter - xml-format (to be implemented)

  The configuration file can be found in the "conf/" directory. flood looks for "../conf" when you start at "src/" or "bin/" when you compiled a program.<br><br>

  License is based on GNU LESSER GENERAL PUBLIC LICENSE.<br>